(1814 - 1900)

 The rest of the War

-At Gettysburg he commanded his Brigade - the Third of the Pennsylvania Reserve Division, V Corps.
-Later, he was Colonel of the 195th Pennsylvania Volunteer Infantry (July - November 1864), and was brevetted Brigadier General U.S.V. for his War service (November 4 1865).
+He commanded his Brigade at Gettysburg - the Third of the Pennsylvania Reserve Division, 5th Army Corps - but did not do well there on 2 July 1863.
+He mustered out with his regiment on 11 June 1864.
+He was Colonel of the 195th Pennsylvania Infantry from 24 July to 4 November 1864, and was brevetted Brigadier General of Volunteers for his war service on 4 November 1865.

 After the War